99designs/gqlgen/docs/content/getting-started.md

 You can find the finished code for this tutorial [here](https://github.com/vektah/gqlgen-tutorials/tree/master/gettingstarted)

-## Setup Project
+## Set up Project

-Create a directory for your project, and initialise it as a Go Module:
+Create a directory for your project, and [initialise it as a Go Module](https://golang.org/doc/tutorial/create-module):

 ```shell
 mkdir gqlgen-todos